Websites in the AI Era: Stability, Security, and Maintenance

 This is the current market reality for most small and medium-sized businesses.

-The WordPress ecosystem is continuously monitored for security issues, with Wordfence publishing weekly reports on vulnerabilities discovered in widely used plugins and themes.
+Vulnerabilities within the WordPress ecosystem are continuously monitored, with Wordfence publishing weekly reports on security issues identified in widely used plugins and themes.

 4.1.1 Shared Hosting – Definition

-Shared hosting is defined as a hosting environment where multiple websites share the same server resources, with inherent limitations in performance and security, as explained in the official WordPress hosting guides.
+Shared hosting is defined as a hosting environment where multiple websites share the same server resources, with clear limitations regarding performance and security, as explained in the official WordPress hosting guides.

 Shared hosting means: